Hakuraku District

 "Sure, it's member fellowship.
 I'll buy that."

-Hakone National Park reminded Thackeray of the New York Adirondacks in the late fall.
-The lights and colors of the matsuri, of the women in breathtaking dress, were like the newly fallen autumn leaves dancing in the wind under the grey, lifeless branches of the forest
+Hakone National Park reminded Thackeray of a cross between the New York Adirondacks and a mellow Yellowstone.
+The lights and colors of the matsuri were like autumn leaves dancing in the wind under the gray, lifeless branches of the forest.

-But the New Year holidays disappeared and then January was gone.
-Thackeray transferred to Hakuraku district on Valentine's Day.
-The day before he left he received Valentine cards from his mother, sister, Shinako and Michiko, and some girl in his home ward he didn't know.
+But the New Year holidays disappeared and then January too was quickly gone.
+Thackeray transferred to Hakuraku district on Valentine’s Day.
+The day before he left he received Valentine’s cards from his mother, sister, Shinako and Michiko, and some girl in his home ward he didn’t know.

 "Why is it," he asked his companion, "that you get all the attention when you can't do anything about it?"

-Johnson was sent south to Hammamatsu.
-"At least I'll stay warm for the rest of the winter," was his closing remark in Sacrament meeting.
+Johnson was sent south to Hamamatsu.
+“At least I’ll stay warm for the rest of the winter,” was his closing remark in Sacrament meeting.

-"Looks like you're going to die here," Thackeray said to Elder Gordon.
-"You know, when I first got here, I couldn't imagine spending six months in a district.
-Now I'm jealous."
+“Looks like you’re going to die here,” Thackeray said to Gordon.
+“When I first got here, I couldn’t imagine spending six months in a district.
+Now I’m jealous.”

 The train pulled away and everybody waved.
-Thackeray hadn't felt lonelier since he left New York.
+Thackeray hadn’t felt lonelier since he’d left New York.

 He rode the Bullet Train to New Yokahama Station.
-The transfer, which would have taken more than an hour and a half, took less than thirty minutes.
+The transfer otherwise would have taken more than an hour and a half.
+It was over in less than thirty minutes.
 And cost three times as much.

 But it was worth it.
-The Shinkansen was rather like a Boeing 737, only smoother.
-Sure electric motion.
-It flew up the coast, along the Tokaido route, flashing past the commuter trains on parallel tracks, leaving them behind as if they were standing still.
+The Shinkansen was like a Boeing 737, only smoother and quieter.
+It flew up the coast, along the Tokaido route, flashing past the commuter trains, leaving them behind as if they were standing still.

-The Shinkasen moved out over the Kantou plain away from the coastal mountains.
+The Shinkasen moved out over the Kanto plain away from the coastal mountains.
 For the first time since he left Senzoku, Thackeray saw Fuji-san, brilliant in the mid morning sun.
-The mountain should have been visible from Hakone, but the winter clouds had obscured the view.
+The mountain was normally visible from Hakone, but the winter clouds had obscured the view.

-At Yokohama he transferred to a local commuter line, to the heavy sway of the box-like subway cars and the clack click-clack of sectioned rails and concrete ties.
-The Hakuraku ward chapel was perched on a hill above a small suburban stop five minutes out of the Yokohama city station.
+At Yokohama he transferred to a local commuter line—by comparison, the equivalent of a bumpy, boxy prop plane.
+The Hakuraku ward chapel was perched on the hill above a small commuter stop ten minutes outside Yokohama.

-Elder Michaels was waiting just outside the station.
-With his bright blue-eyed smile and receding hairline, he would have been hard to miss.
+Elder Michaels was waiting outside the station.
+With his bright, blue-eyed smile and receding hairline, he was hard to miss.

-"Not a very big place," said Thackeray as they shook hands.
+“Not a big place,” said Thackeray as they shook hands.

-"I heard elders don't live in the church anymore."
+“I heard the elders don’t live in the church anymore.”

-"Nope."
-Michaels picked up one of Thackeray's suitcases.
-"Turn at the corner, it's quicker that way.
+“Nope.”
+Michaels picked up one of Thackeray’s suitcases.
+“Turn at the corner, it’s quicker that way.
 Now, where was I?
-Oh yes.
-You see, the mission got a bunch of new sisters a couple of months ago and the president decided to stick them all here.
-They commute."
+Oh, yes.
+The mission got a bunch of new sisters and the president decided to stick them all here.
+They commute.”

 "Commute?"